fleetdm/fleet/articles/keeping-track-of-yubikeys.md

 Unfortunately, hoping a company creates a niche product is not a winning strategy, so I decided to do something about it.
 Why not 3D print a case that could hold my YubiKey securely, along with an AirTag?

 Many would say: why don't you just put it on your keychain?
 Then put the AirTag on the same keychain!
-While that works, as I use Yubikeys many times a day to sign in to different sites and to sign [git commits](https://developers.yubico.com/PGP/Git_signing.html), I definitely wouldn't want my actual keys stuck to my laptop all day.
+While that works, I use Yubikeys many times a day to sign in to different sites and to sign [git commits](https://developers.yubico.com/PGP/Git_signing.html).
+I definitely wouldn't want my actual keys stuck to my laptop all day.
 The real reason, however, is that this is way more *fun*.

 I have zero 3D design skills, so I got in touch with [Alexander Surdu](https://github.com/surdoozaphonics), who has the skills and the equipment.
 I highly recommend [contacting him](https://www.surdoozaphonics.com/3d-modeling) if you need help designing such a gadget.